Fixing Function-Level Code Generation Errors for Foundation Large Language Models: Evaluation

 \subsection{Research Question}

+The evaluation aims to assess the superiority of LlmFix over other error-fixing methods in code error-fixing tasks, as well as whether applying it to function-level code generation tasks can achieve significant improvements compared to not using the method.

+\textbf{RQ4: How effective is LlmFix for error fixing?} This RQ constructs a dataset, LlmErrorEval, based on the 12k+ errors collected in RQ2 to evaluate the performance of existing fixing methods.
+Using this dataset, we assess the fix rate of five existing static analysis tools, such as CARDUMEN \cite{martinez2018ultra} and KALI \cite{qi2015analysis}, which are parts of the recent fixing framework FixKit \cite{smytzek2024fixkit}, as well as our static analysis tool LlmFix and two recent fixing LLMs: LDB \cite{zhong2024ldb} and CoR \cite{wang2023intervenor}.
+Additionally, we integrate LlmFix with LDB and CoR to evaluate their combined performance in terms of fix rate and time consumption.

-\textbf{RQ4: How effective is LlmFix?} This RQ conducted comparative tests on the 14 LLMs tested in the empirical study, using both the HumanEval and MBPP datasets, under scenarios with and without the use of LlmFix.
-We also statistically analyzed the improvement LlmFix brings to different LLMs and the proportion of different error types it successfully fixes.
+\textbf{RQ5: How effective is LlmFix for improving function-level code generation of foundation LLMs?} This RQ conducts comparative tests on the 14 LLMs tested in the empirical study, using both the HumanEval and MBPP datasets, under scenarios with and without the use of LlmFix.
+We also statistically analyze the improvement LlmFix brings to different LLMs and the proportion of different error types it successfully fixes.